game-workers-cooperative/documentation/bylaws.md

 3.11: Ownership rights and interests, including any Owner equity share balance, may not be sold, assigned or otherwise transferred in any way to another person or entity except as provided for by the Board of Directors.

 3.12: The Board of Directors may establish other categories of patrons that may from time to time be extended certain Owner benefits, such as being able to make purchases at promotional Owner prices, without having purchased an Owner equity share, however these designations will not bestow any right to vote or to be elected to the Board.
-@todo clarify what owner benefits are
+The Board of Directors may establish what Owner benefits are.

 Section IV: Owner Meetings